 Divorce is devastating, messy, and complicated even under normal conditions.
-During a pandemic like Covid-19, going through a divorce is more distressing for several reasons.
+During a pandemic like COVID-19, going through a divorce is more distressing for several reasons.
 There is confusion about getting a divorce (or even if you can) during lockdowns and stay-at-home orders.
 There are also added stressors due to financial difficulties, fear of illness, housing considerations, and more.
-At Hunter Law, we work with our clients to ensure their experience as they move through the divorce process minimizes their distress and ensure every detail is handled legally and appropriately.
+At Hunter Law, we work with our clients to ensure their experience as they move through the divorce process minimizes their distress.
+We want to ensure every detail is handled legally and appropriately.

 Over the past year, COVID-19 led many courts to shut down, putting cases on hold or causing them to be rescheduled.
 Over several months, it became apparent that the pandemic wasn’t going to end quickly.
 Most courts opened family law and divorce cases to remote hearings and alternative forms of mediation so that families aren’t stuck in an indefinite emotional and financial limbo.

 The Impact of the Pandemic on Florida Divorces

 Many couples in Florida have been spending considerably more time together.
 There are fewer opportunities to get out of the house or apartment, and everyone’s circle of people they interact with is much smaller.
 As a result, tensions can mount and amplify small differences into significant problems.
 There is disillusionment and stress as couples learn more about each other than they may have wanted to know.

 Forced proximity added to other stressors also leads some couples to reevaluate their life choices.
 Some decide they no longer want the life they’re leading.
 During a pandemic, major life changes such as a new career choice or the thought of starting over aren’t uncommon.